 - Enigmatic Empowering Entity: To Ange, although she did this just to be a Bad Samaritan.

 - Evil Mentor: A meta example as much of what she has to say is actually pretty helpful.
 Not to the characters, but to the player.
 More specifically, her words are useful in guiding the players thoughts as in how to solve the mystery.

-- Expy: Of Rika from Higurashi: When They Cry, even sharing the same seiyuu.
+- Expy: She looks just like Rika from Higurashi: When They Cry, even sharing the same seiyuu.
 It's later revealed she's Rika's Enemy Without.

 - Fanservice Pack: Depending on the artist, her representations vary from totally flat to B-cup at most… until the manga of Episode 8 where her bust-size suddenly became on par with Ange.
 Witch of Miracles indeed.

 - For the Evulz: Basically her driving motivation.